DUGrowth/pm-dashboard/README.md

 Notes
 - The copy-check function validates and normalizes LLM output and enforces hard constraints (character limits, URL preservation, banned/required phrases) even on fallback.
+- Content guidelines edited in the dashboard sync to the D1-backed `/api/guidelines` endpoint whenever the API client is reachable, with localStorage fallback for offline development.
 - DB SQL statements are wrapped in string literals to avoid TypeScript parse issues.